GxroZeppeli/NestJS-inventory-backend/README.md

 - `filterLs` - less than value for filtering, float min 0, 0 by default
 - `category` - filter by category, shouldn't be used together with `filterColumn`, '' by default

-`GET` /products/pages - returns number of pages <br>
+`GET` _/products/pages_ - returns number of pages

+Query parameters:
+- `filterColumn` - the column to filter, one of: 'amount', 'weight', 'width', 'depth', 'height', '' by default
+- `filterGtr` - greater than value for filtering, float min 0, 0 by default
+- `filterLs` - less than value for filtering, float min 0, 0 by default
+- `category` - filter by category, shouldn't be used together with `filterColumn`, '' by default

-`GET` /products/id - returns product with specified id <br>
+`GET` _/products/id_ - returns product with specified id

-`POST` /products - creates a new product, body should be an object with following properties:
+`POST` _/products_ - creates a new product, body should be an object with following properties:
 ```typescript
   @MinLength(3)
   code: string;